 Extra vehicle maintenance

 One breakdown can cost you time and money.
 You’ll need to make sure your trailer is always in good operating condition.
-This means checking oil, Freon, and other fluids regularly and getting regular check-ups to make sure everything is working properly.
+This means checking oil, Freon, and other fluids regularly and getting regular check-ups to make sure everything is working correctly.
+Reefer cargo is also typically messier than dry cargo such as wrapped palettes, so reefers need more frequent cleaning.

 Additional insurance needs

-Losing a load is expensive, especially if it is due to equipment malfunction or poor maintenance.
-You can buy breakdown insurance to help mitigate any out-of-pocket expenses.
+Losing a load is expensive, especially when it’s due to equipment malfunction or poor maintenance.
+You can buy breakdown insurance to help minimize out-of-pocket expenses.
 Breakdown insurance can be expensive, but it is critical for the refrigerated trucking business.

 Refrigerated trucking best practices

-Reefer drivers and carriers can reduce downtime, increase profit margins, and build a great reputation by following a few refrigerated trucking industry best practices.
+By following a few refrigerated trucking industry best practices, reefer drivers and carriers can reduce transportation downtime, increase profit margins, and build a great reputation.

 Identify temperature requirements.